About

 By mixing 2 Gaussians we have applied the concept of Bayes Networks where X depends on the variable Z.

-Wrapping up Link to heading
+Wrapping up

 So this part we kind of got a lot into understanding about various probability distributions.
 How to sample from distributions, how to approximate them etc. Next part will pretty much focus on the same terminology but using a different class of models termed as autoregressive models.
 Until then bye!!